lily-mara/lily-mara.github.io/content/posts/images-esp32/index.md

     Ok(())
 }
 ```

+The full project is also available on [github](https://github.com/lily-mara/esp32-image-display).

 In about 50 lines of Rust code, we've brought an image to life on this tiny little screen, and I think that's adorable.